 There are various ways you can engage your customers through loyalty programs.

 When considering a loyalty program, it’s important to segment your customers and highlight their rewards early on.

 And there is such a thing as a bad loyalty program.
-It’s either when customers compile points endlessly without any benefit for them or when regardless of the amount or value of purchases, points translate into zilch.
+Usually, it’s when customers compile points endlessly without any benefit for them or when points translate into zilch.

 These loyalty programs are known not only to discourage customers but also to drive them away from businesses!